 What is Primrose Sewing?

 Primrose Sewing is a small business at an in-home sewing studio on the west side of Franklin, TN near Jim Warren Park.
-It is owned by an award-winning teen seamstress and entrepreneur who offers sewing classes, seasonal workshops, individual lessons, summer day camps, and birthday parties to young students ages 7 – 13 years old.
-More than 250 youth have registered since Primrose Sewing was launched in July 2017.
+It is owned by an award-winning seamstress, online college student, and entrepreneur who offers sewing classes, seasonal workshops, individual lessons, summer day camps, and birthday parties to young students ages 7 – 13 years old.
+More than 440 youth have registered since Primrose Sewing was launched in July 2017.

 Who is Abby?

-She is a mature, responsible, and creative teen entrepreneur!
+She is a mature, responsible, and creative (former) teen entrepreneur!
 She’s been sewing since the age of 3 (needle and thread) and since first grade with a sewing machine.
-She launched the business at the age of 15, and to date (Spring 2020), has taught more than 250 young students in classes, workshops, camps, and birthday parties!
+She launched the business at the age of 15, and to date (Spring 2022), has taught more than 440 young students in classes, workshops, camps, and birthday parties!
 Abby has won countless ribbons at the County and State Fairs – including a Best of Show for the Youth Division.

 Who is Abby’s Family?

-Abby’s Mom is the classroom assistant, photographer, and Director of Business and Marketing.
+Abby’s Mom is the classroom assistant, photographer, and Director of Business and Marketing (a coveted volunteer role).
 Abby’s Dad is a software developer, is supportive of Abby’s business, and ignores everyone when he’s working from home.
 Abby’s younger sister does not like to sew.
 She loves art and technology!

 Can you tell me more about the sewing environment?